splynx/docs/files/en/payment_systems/netcash_pay_now/netcash_pay_now.md

 ![enable entry](enable_entry.png)

-Navigate to `Config → Integrations → Module list`, locate or search for the `splynx-netcash` module and click on the entry points icon in the *Actions* column:
+Navigate to `Config → Integrations → Module list`, locate or search for the `splynx-netcash_add-on` and click on the *Edit entry points* icon in the *Actions* column:

 ![entry points](edit_entry_points.png)